Orbit Parametrizations for K3 Surfaces: Preliminaries

 Here, $\ell(A)$ denotes the smallest number of generators of the group $A$, and $u_2^+(2)$ and $v_2^+(2)$ are specific discriminant forms on certain finite $2$-groups (see \cite{nikulin-quadforms}).
 This theorem is the key ingredient in checking that our lattices have unique primitive embeddings in the K3 lattice.
+We leave the routine verification to the interested reader.